Italian Pantry Staples

 - Pasta e Fagioli

-Italian cooking relies less on complicated techniques and more on understanding how to use a small set of ingredients well.
+Italian cooking often relies less on complicated techniques and more on understanding how to use a small set of ingredients well.

 Once your pantry is built, cooking becomes more intuitive.
 You begin to recognize how often the same ingredients appear, and meals come together more easily over time.